Greece Moments Greece Moments

 Griechische Spezialitäten Makarounes Insel Karpathos Olymbos

-A highly unique pasta speciality from Limnos Island.
-Flomari is cut into fine, matchstick-like strips and made using local durum wheat, eggs, and rich sheep’s milk.
-It is almost always served as a hearty base for slow-braised meat dishes.
+A pasta specialty from the island of Limnos.
+Flomari pasta is made from durum wheat, eggs, and sheep’s milk.
+It is often served as a side dish with meat dishes.

 Griechische Speisen Flomari Nudeln Insel Limnos